NormHeckman/NormHeckman.github.io/README.md

 # NormHeckman.github.io
-# This is a very simple home page, simply the README.md.
+# This is a very simple home page simply the README.md.